IAEA-NDS/endf-parserpy/docs/source/guide/endf_plumbing.rst

 .. code:: python

    from copy import deepcopy
+   from endf_parserpy import update_directory
    endf_dict1 = parser.parsefile('input1.endf', include=[])
    endf_dict2 = parser.parsefile('input2.endf', include=[])
    endf_dict1 = EndfDict(endf_dict1)
    endf_dict2 = EndfDict(endf_dict2)
    endf_dict2['3/2'] = deepcopy(endf_dict1['3/2'])
+   update_directory(endf_dict2, parser)
    parser.writefile('output.endf', endf_dict2)

-The ``include=[]`` argument ensures that the sections aren't parsed but read verbatim into lists of strings.
-This measure ensures that all string representations are copied verbatim to the output file.
+The argument ``include=[]`` prevents parsing so that all sections are read verbatim into lists of strings.
+Thereby, all string representations of numbers in the input files  are copied as they are to the output file.
 The invocation of the :func:`~copy.deepcopy` function is not really necessary.
 However, without this operation,
 ``endf_dict1`` and ``endf_dict2`` would share the same dictionary